MicrosoftDocs/azure-docs/articles/digital-twins-v2/concepts-security.md

 Before you assign an RBAC role to a security principal, determine the scope of access that the security principal should have.
 Best practices dictate that it's best to grant only the narrowest possible scope.

 The following list describes the levels at which you can scope access to Azure Digital Twins resources.
-* Twin types: This role assignment dictates control over twin types uploaded in Azure Digital Twins.
+* Models: The actions for this resource dictate control over twin types (models) uploaded in Azure Digital Twins.
-* Query: This role assignment determines ability to run SQL query operations on twins within the Azure Digital Twins graph.
+* Query Digital Twins Graph: The actions for this resource determine ability to run SQL query operations on twins within the Azure Digital Twins graph.
-* Digital Twin: This role assignment provides control over CRUD operations on digital twins in the twin graph.
+* Digital Twin: The actions for this resource provide control over CRUD operations on digital twins in the twin graph.
-* Twin relationships: This role assignment defines control over CRUD operations on relationships between digital twins in the twin graph.
+* Digital Twin relationship: The actions for this resource define control over CRUD operations on relationships between digital twins in the twin graph.
-* Event routes: This role assignment determines permissions to route events from Azure Digital Twins to an endpoint service like [Event Hub](../event-hubs/event-hubs-about.md), [Event Grid](../event-grid/overview.md), or [Service Bus](../service-bus-messaging/service-bus-messaging-overview.md).
+* Event route: The actions for this resource determine permissions to route events from Azure Digital Twins to an endpoint service like [Event Hub](../event-hubs/event-hubs-about.md), [Event Grid](../event-grid/overview.md), or [Service Bus](../service-bus-messaging/service-bus-messaging-overview.md).

 ## Next steps